ZeeshanJ99/SRE_Gatling_Monitoring/README.md

 SNS A2A
 SNS A2P
 SQS?

 Create a Diagram for each service and the entire process of making your App highly available and scalable

+E.g. ASG - how is it connected to load balancer - how connected to the Internet Gateway etc.